 He is an active spiritual leader who served as Moderator of the Town Creek District Missionary Baptist Association, Tuskegee, Alabama; President of the Auburn District Missionary Baptist Congress of Christian Education, Opelika, Alabama.
 He is also Chairman of the Board of Trustees for the Auburn District Association.
 He served as Chairman of the City of Opelika Housing Authority Board for ten years.
 He is a past board member of the City of Opelika Utilities Board.

 He has received many other awards and citations for noteworthy, unselfish and dedicated service.
-His motto is, “WOE UNTO ME IF I PREACH
+His motto is, “WOE UNTO ME IF I PREACH NOT THE GOSPEL!"

 Sermons (Coming Soon!!)